Note: The links in this post are affiliate links.

 While your Samsung SSD is indeed getting a little long in the tooth, who knows how long it might last?

-Depending on how you use your computer (and how much) that drive could easily last another 3 years, or even longer.
+Depending on how you use your computer (and how much) that drive could easily last another four years, or even longer.
 Or of course it could also go belly-up tomorrow.

 Truth be told, there’s simply no way to know when it’ll decide that it’s had enough and simply decide to stop working.